chris10davies/MSDS692-Data-Science-Practicum/README.md

 #### MSDS692 Data Science Practicum 1

 ## PROJECT OVERVIEW
-The results of a 2018 Monster recruiting survey say filling jobs with qualified candidates is more difficult than it was five years ago (Thibodeaux).
-The survey points to a good economy and an increase in open jobs as the major reasons contributing to difficulties in attracting top talent (Thibodeaux, 2018).
+The results of a 2018 monster.com recruiting survey say filling jobs with qualified candidates is more difficult than it was five years ago (Thibodeaux).
+The survey points to a good economy and an increase in open jobs as the major contributors to difficulties in attracting top talent (Thibodeaux, 2018).
 The goal of this project is to utilize company reviews web-scraped from Indeed to gain insight on what impacts employee satisfaction and organizational culture.
 These key insights could then be adopted to build a better organizational culture and a more effective recruiting process that attracts more quality candidates.

 The analysis for this project focuses on Google and Tesla.
 Google, known for its impressive organizational culture, receives two million applications a year (Schneider, 2017).
 While Tesla's mission to help the planet by electrifying cars is attractive to candidates, the company culture has a reputation of being intense, as it drives to fulfill this mission (George, 2018).
-It will be interesting to if the analysis of each companies reviews reflect their perceived organizational cultures.
+The perceived organizational cultures of each company will be a good measure of the accuracy of this analysis.

-## DATA MINING
+## DATA

 For this project, the data was [web-scraped](https://github.com/chris10davies/MSDS692-Data-Science-Practicum/blob/master/web_scrape.ipynb) from Indeed using urlib.request to gather the review data and beautiful soup to parse it.